AwesomeController/serious-business/kickstarter/body_copy.md

 * Nintendo 64 (N64)

 The prototype is running on an Arduino board and is hooked together with wires.
-We have a USB host shield that has a USB bluetooth dongle, hacked together with some code to make everything basically work together.
+We have a USB host shield that has a USB Bluetooth dongle, hacked together with some code to make everything basically work together.

 The hardware is capable of supporting additional systems,